 The fourth Saturday evening of every month (with occasional exceptions) the Seven Hills Promenaders host a dance with guest caller(s).
 We have adopted an "All Challenge level" format.
-Our dances usually start with one hour of early C1 or C2 at 7:00PM.
+Our dances usually start with one hour of early C3A at 7:00PM.
 The main dance starts at 8:00PM with full C1 tips, and a star C2 tip at 10:15PM.
 If all attendees dance C2, then the dance will revert to alternating C2 and C1 tips from 8:00PM to 10:30PM.
 Check the flyers for more details.

 Dress up if you want, but casual is fine, too.